cookiescrumbs/aircraft-dashboard/README.md

 In order for me to write effective tests that didn't require me to change the JS application directly.
 I decided I would need to point the application to a mock socket server.

-Having a mock socket server I can send JSON via a client connection in my Cucumber step to the server which is relayed to the dashboard.
+Having a mock socket server has enabled me to send JSON via a client connection in my Cucumber steps to the dashboard via the socket server.
-As well has sending data via the a client connection in the Cucumber steps, I have tested against the messages recieved by the socket client and asserted expected outcomes when certain interractions are executed in the dashboard.
+As well has sending data, I have tested against the messages recieved by the socket client and asserted expected outcomes when certain interractions are executed in the dashboard.

-This setup has enabled me to test the dahsboard application as a blackbox.
+This setup has enabled me to test the bashboard application as a blackbox.

-I've used Cucumber, Capbyara, Selenium and Chrome to test the dashboard and Sinatra to boostrap the client-side application.
+I've used Cucumber, Capbyara, Selenium and Chrome to test the dashboard, Sinatra to boostrap the client-side application and Event Machine WebSocket for the Mock Socket Server.

 Cucumber feature files are located in the features folder.

-You will need ruby xxx to run mock-socket-server and Cucumber tests.
+You will need ruby ruby-2.3.1 or higher to run mock-socket-server and Cucumber tests.

 Clone this repo and cd into the root and start the mock socket server by the following bash script